This post contains affiliate links. Click here to see full disclosure.

 Before you go out to the store to buy your bubbly to ring in the new year, here are 3 things to know about “Champagne.”

 - Unless you’re drinking a sparkling wine that comes from the Champagne region of France, you are not technically drinking Champagne.
 In order for a wine to be considered a champagne, the grapes must come from this region and follow a long list of rules and regulations, which is why it’s so dang expensive.
 Personally, I’m not at all offended when people call sparkling wine a champagne and sometimes do it myself.
-It’s easier to say and sounds better than “sparkling wine,” so I can’t even blame ya!
+It’s easier to say, so I can’t even blame ya!
 I mean, can you imagine your bachelorette party shirts saying “sparkling wine campaign?”
 Nah.
-If you’re looking for a cheaper but equally tasty sparkling wine, try Cava, Prosecco or California sparkling wines.
+If you’re looking for a cheaper but equally tasty sparkling wine, try Cava, Prosecco or California or Italian sparkling wines.

 - In champagnes and sparkling wines, the bigger the bubbles, the bigger the headache.
 Higher quality sparkling wines and champagnes typically have smaller bubbles (and MORE bubbles) than lower quality wines, so opt for bottles with smaller bubbles!
 Your friends and your future hangover (or lack-thereof) will thank you.